yoavgurevich/angular-tooltip-demo/README.md

 # Angular Tooltip Demo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.
+If you do not have this dependency, you must install it:

+`npm install -g @angular/cli`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding